Voting in Scotland and UK elections

 The Scotland Act 2016 devolved legislative responsibility to the Scottish Parliament for running Scotland-wide elections (Scottish Parliament, Local Government; and referenda), while Scottish electoral officials administer UK-wide elections in Scotland under UK legislation.
 RNIB Scotland worked closely with the Scottish Government Elections Team, the Electoral Management Board for Scotland and the Electoral Commission (Scotland) to improve the accessibility of elections in Scotland.
 Working in partnership with the Forth Valley Sensory Centre, we tested potential accessible voting solutions for blind and partially sighted voters.

-Will I need voter ID?
+Will I need voter ID to vote?

 Let us know what you think